sourcegraph/sourcegraph-public-snapshot/doc/adopt/comp/index.md

 * **[Google Cloud Source Repositories Code Search](https://cloud.google.com/source-repositories/docs/searching-code)**: This is a hosted Git code search offering that integrates with Google Cloud Source Repositories (Google Cloud’s Git hosting product), but has limited distribution.
 You can try a public demo at [source.bazel.build](https://source.bazel.build/).

-* **[GitHub code search](https://help.github.com/en/articles/searching-code)**, **[GitLab code search](https://docs.gitlab.com/ee/user/search/advanced_global_search.html)**, **[Bitbucket Server code search](https://confluence.atlassian.com/bitbucketserver/search-for-code-in-bitbucket-server-814204781.html)**, **[Bitbucket Cloud code search](https://confluence.atlassian.com/bitbucket/search-873876782.html)**: This is a great solution for smaller teams who already use these code hosts and who have simple/infrequent code search needs.
+* **[GitHub code search](https://help.github.com/en/articles/searching-code)**, **[GitLab code search](https://docs.gitlab.com/ee/user/search/advanced_global_search.html)**, **[Bitbucket Server code search](https://confluence.atlassian.com/bitbucketserver/search-for-code-in-bitbucket-server-814204781.html)**, **[Bitbucket Cloud code search](https://confluence.atlassian.com/bitbucket/search-873876782.html)**: These are a great solutions for smaller teams who already use these code hosts and who have simple/infrequent code search needs.
 The main pain points we hear are that they lack support for punctuation or regexps in queries, and the UXs are not optimized for searching across multiple repositories.

 * **[Searchcode Server](https://searchcodeserver.com/)**